ukwa/ukwa-services/ingest/w3act/README.md

 ### Setting up a new service
 This section details the steps to set up this stack for the first time.
 The important detail in the W3ACT stack is the inclusion of the database, i.e., a service that holds information through the life of the stack.
 When updating an existing W3ACT stack, the deployment scripts should include any necessary changes to the database.
 However, when setting up the W3ACT stack for the first time, the database needs to be populated with data prior to the W3ACT service start-up, which logically means the database needs creating before it is populated with data.
 (If the W3ACT service has never been run before, this database population can be skipped - the W3ACT service will be used to enter the data.)

-### Start Postgres
-Before populating the new service, we need to make sure that the database is running, but not W3ACT itself, as in some cases components like W3ACT will attempt to set up the database on start up.
-To make this simpler, we use `docker-compose` to spin up the database alone, rather than running the whole stack.

-And before starting the database, the following environment variables need to be set, inside gitlab 'ukwa-services-env' repo and the deployment directory settings file.
-- W3ACT_PSQL_DIR
-- W3ACT_PSQL_PASSWORD
-- W3ACT_DUMPS_DIR

-So, before running the main stack, place the W3ACT dump into the `scripts/postgres` folder (as `w3act_dump.sql`) and use the [restore-db-from-dump.sh](scripts/postgres/restore-db-from-dump.sh) to populate the database.

 ### Gather the database data
 Assuming the W3ACT service has run before, the Postgres database data should exist somewhere, perhaps on a different host.
 This data needs to be copied to the deployment environment in preparation of populating the database.